nomilous/dinkum/README.md

 Todo
 ----

+* move queue components into separate module (and use optionally)
 * fix content-length
 * get stats through to the instanceroot
 * include recent N request details in stats